cncf/tag-security/assessments/projects/custodian/joint-review.md

 | Cloud Functions     | “Serverless Computing is a compute service that lets you run code without provisioning or managing servers.
 Functions execute your code only when needed and scales automatically, from a few requests per day to thousands per second.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 With AWS Lambda, you can run code for virtually any type of application or backend service - all with zero administration.”|
 | Configuration Rules | “Using Configurations, you can assess your resource configurations and resource changes for compliance against the built-in or custom rules.Create your own custom rules in functions as a service that define your internal best practices and guidelines for resource configurations.”|

-#### Security functions and features
+#### Security Functions and Features

 The project makes the following assumptions regarding mature operational practices when using Custodian in order to limit the attack surface:

 * Hardened compute execution environment with minimal additional software components running and minimal inbound access.
 * Custodian requires cloud credentials (role, service account/principal) with elevated permissions for introspection and remediation.
 Access to those credentials should be restricted to the Custodian compute execution environment.
-* Custodian cloud credentials should be limited in scope to what is necessary for custodian policy execution, i.e., minimized access.
+* Custodian cloud credentials should be limited in scope to what is necessary for custodian policy execution, i.e. minimized access.
 * As the policy files are considered trusted inputs -- and per IaaC best practices -- an audit trail is implemented to validate the assurance of the supply chain through rigorous version and change control mechanisms.

 At a project level, to mitigate primary threats to the project and code, the project uses GitHub’s security alerts (dependabot) scanning for CVEs on the dependency graph.
 Additionally, PRs are reviewed by a growing number of committers to prevent malicious code to be accepted into the code base.